 I finally found the ability to move.
 I reached for Spurthi’s now snow-covered, black and purple glove covering my hand and yanked it off, giving it to its proper owner, as words suddenly formed in my mouth.
 “Here are your gloves.”

-“You-you can keep them for now,” Spurthi dismissed absentmindedly, her mind evidently elsewhere.
+“You can keep them for now,” Spurthi dismissed absentmindedly, her mind focused on her injury.
 Then she and Maya headed toward the school doors.